Authentication

 EMQX currently supports the following placeholders:

-• ${peerhost}: It will be replaced with the client's IP address at runtime.
-EMQX supports Proxy Protocol, that is, even if EMQX is deployed behind some TCP proxy or load balancer, users can still use this placeholder to get the real IP address.
+: It will be replaced with the client's IP address at runtime.
+EMQX supports Proxy Protocol, that is, even if EMQX is deployed behind some TCP proxy or load balancer, users can still use this placeholder to get the real IP address.${peerport}

-• ${peerport}: It will be replaced with the client's IP port in runtime.
+: It will be replaced with the client's IP port at runtime.${peername}

-EMQX provides 3 ways to use authentication, namely: Dashboard, Configuration file and HTTP API.
+EMQX provides three ways to configure the authentication: Dashboard, Configuration file and HTTP API.

 EMQX Dashboard is an intuitive way to configure EMQX authenticators, where you can check their status or customize the settings.
 For example, as shown in the screenshot below, you have configured 2 authenticators: password authentication based on built-in database and JWT authentication.